schmutzereduard/macrocalculator/README.md

 # Macro Calculator

-This is a simple application to calculate macronutrients for meal plans, built with Java (Spring Boot) and React.
+This is a simple application to calculate macronutrients for recipe plans, built with Java (Spring Boot) and React.

 ## Features
 - Calculate macronutrients for meals
-- Store meal information
+- Store recipe information

 ## Technologies
 - Java 17